 - Eat several small meals and snacks if three big meals seems overwhelming

 - Swap lower calorie foods for higher calorie foods.
 If you usually eat yogurt, eat the 170 calorie yogurt, not the 70 calorie one.

 And of course, seeing a sports dietitian can be super helpful to fine-tune your nutrition strategy.
-I’m available for virtual and in-person appointments.
-You can book online on this website.
+I’m available for virtual appointments.

 If you’re struggling with low appetite after heavy exercise, remember these tips to help keep your body fueled and happy!